-- OMV This is a logic signal that goes to the "0" state when the drive is at minimum voltage.
-This signal is used to coordinate starting, stopping and reversing. - FV This is a voltage signal that is proportional to frequency (10V = 80hz for GO1 and 10V = 160hz for GO2).
-It is used in the triangle wave generator to keep it a constant height.
-It also halves the chopping frequency in two places. - TW The triangle wave is used to synchronize the chopping in the switching regulator to the fundamental frequency. - OFT The firing train oscillator is a series of low pulses and is used to insure the main SCR's are fired. - O START This is a buffered logic input and RELAY must be put in the zero state to start the drive. - O RUN This signal goes to the zero state when the inverter is ready to run.
-It is used to lift the clamp on the reference. - OSC & These signals are used to start com-Mathematical mutation firing pulses and to stop inverter firing pulses. - DFP This is the firing power supply.
-It goes directly to the pulse amplifiers in the conversion modules. - O REV This is a buffered logic input with preconditioning that is used for reversing. - IOCR This is a current signal and is used to recalibrate the IOC level during commutation. - OTRX & The signals are used to trip the drive OTRP through the primary commutating circuit. - 11OCL & These signals are used to initiate an OIOCP IOC trip and lockout using the secondary commutation circuit.
+- RELAY This is a buffered logic input and must be put in the zero state to start the drive. - O RUN This signal goes to the zero state when the inverter is ready to run.
+It is used to lift the clamp on the reference. - OSI The signal is used to start and stop commutation and inverter firing pulses. - DFP This is the firing power supply.
+It goes directly to the pulse amplifiers in the conversion modules. - 0 REV This is a buffered logic input with pre conditioning that is used for reversing. - IOCR This is a current signal and is used to recalibrate the IOC level during commutation.

+OTRX & OTRP The signals are used to trip the drive through the primary commutating circuit.
+11OCL & 010CP These signals are used to initiate an IOC trip and lockout using the secondary commutation circuit.